laravel/docs/migrations.md

 <a name="dropping-columns"></a>
 ### Dropping Columns

 To drop a column, use the `dropColumn` method on the Schema builder.
-Before dropping columns from a SQLite database, you will need to add the `doctrine/dbal` dependency to your `composer.json` file and run the `composer update` command in your terminal to install the library:
+Before dropping columns from an SQLite database, you will need to add the `doctrine/dbal` dependency to your `composer.json` file and run the `composer update` command in your terminal to install the library:

     Schema::table('users', function (Blueprint $table) {
         $table->dropColumn('votes');